-- (1) The examination board is to appoint the examiners and co-examiners.
-A person may be appointed examiner if he or she holds at least the qualification that is to be determined by the examination or an equivalent qualification and provided that no compelling reasons necessitate a divergence has held an independent teaching position in the subject to be examined.
+(1) The examination board is to appoint the examiners and co-examiners.
+A person may be appointed examiner if he or she holds at least the qualification that is to be determined by the examination or an equivalent qualification and - provided that no compelling reasons necessitate a divergence - has held an independent teaching position in the subject relevant for the examination.
 This holds true for co-examiners as well (competent co-examiners).
-Examiners are independent for examination purposes. - (2) The examinee may suggest one or more examiners for his or her oral examinations.
-He or she may also suggest an examiner to be his or her thesis adviser.
-If possible, a student's suggestion is to be taken into consideration. - (3) The examination board is to ensure that examination duties are split as evenly as possible amongst the examiners.
-It is also to ensure that the examinee will be informed about his or her examiner in time.
+Examiners are independent for examination purposes.

+(2) The examinee may suggest one or more examiners for his or her oral examinations.
+He or she may also suggest an examiner to be his or her thesis advisor.
+If possible, a student's suggestion is to be taken into consideration.

+(3) The examination board is to ensure that examination duties are split as evenly as possible amongst the examiners.
+The chairperson of the examination board is to ensure that the examinee will be informed about his or her examiner in time.
 This shall happen simultaneously to the registration for the examination, i.e. usually at least two weeks before the examination is held or before the topic of the Master's thesis is assigned.
 Posting the information on the corresponding bulletin board is deemed sufficient.